North Borneo War Monument

 The North Borneo War Monument (Tugu Peringatan Perang Borneo Utara) is a monument that was erected on 8 May 1923 by the North Borneo Chartered Company in Bond Street, Jesselton, British North Borneo.
-Originally, it was a memorial for the fallen British soldiers during the World War I but later extended to include the Australian soldiers in World War II.
+Originally, it was a memorial for the fallen British soldiers in World War I but later extended to include the Australian soldiers in World War II.
 The monument stands today in the city park of Kota Kinabalu, the capital of the Malaysian state of Sabah.

 History

+The monument was erected on 8 May 1923, making it the oldest current monument in Sabah.
+It was intended to commemorate the deaths of 51 British soldiers.
+Following the Second World War, it was expanded to also commemorate 61 Australian soldiers.
+Following the Indonesia–Malaysia confrontation, the deaths of 61 Malaysian soldiers were also commemorated.

-The monument was originally erected in Bond Street (now Gaya Street).
+The monument was originally erected in Bond Street (now Gaya Street), and was later moved to Jalan Pantai (formerly Neil Malcolm Street).
 Due to the shifting of the KK City Park in the 1970s, the monument had undergone changes in form and height.
 In addition, the bronze plaque on the obelisk and a plaque at the site of previous gun were extended.

 Original shape

 The monument originally consisted of an approximately 2.5 m obelisk of granite and a cannon that were placed each on their own narrow rectangular base with semicircular ends.
 Both bases were mounted on a second common base.